igorpejic/linux-speech-to-text/README.md

 ## Credits

-This script is inspired by the work of Jérémie Chauvel, as described in his blog post ["Whisper to your keyboard: Setting up a speech-to-text button"](https://blog.theodo.com/2023/11/speech-to-text-keyboard-button/).
+This project is inspired by the work of Jérémie Chauvel, as described in his blog post ["Whisper to your keyboard: Setting up a speech-to-text button"](https://blog.theodo.com/2023/11/speech-to-text-keyboard-button/).